All Episodes

 unidentified

-Uh no crime, no murders, no nothing.
+No crime, no murders, no nothing.

-Because we had a lot of problems with uh with certain places, and we still do, all run by Democrats, or for the most part run by Democrats.
+Because we had a lot of problems with certain places, and we still do.

-So what they're trying to do with the Epstein hoax is uh get people to talk about that instead of speaking about the tremendous success like ending seven wars.
+So what they're trying to do with the Epstein hoax is get people to talk about that instead of speaking about the tremendous success like ending seven wars.

 I ended seven wars.

-Uh and I think it's I think really, I think it's enough because I think we should talk about the greatness of our country and the success that we're having.
+I understand that we were subpoenaed to give files and I understand we've given thousands of pages of files and I know that no matter what you do it's going to keep going and I think it's I think really I think it's enough because I think we should talk about the greatness of our country and the success that we're having.

-I think we're probably having, according to what I read, even from two people in this room, we're having the most successful eight months of any president ever.
+I think we're probably having, according to what I read even from two people in this room, we're having the most successful eight months of any president ever.

 And that's what I want to talk about.